wp-plugins/auto-featured-image-from-title/readme.txt

 5. The image is automatically set as the featured image

 == Changelog ==

+= 1.4 =
+* Fixed a bug that produced errors regarding missing settings

 = 1.3 =
 * Added option to choose between using the Post Title or Post Excerpt on the generated image